The E-mentoring project started in October 2007 with twelve Year 7 pupils and three primary schools, Riverside, Downhall and Glebe.

 In Science lessons you do a variety of experiments, such as working out the velocity (speed) of things, seeing how different chemicals react together and one of the most exciting ones is where you make your own parachute and drop it from a window.
 All the experiments are very fun here and include many exciting aspects.

 No, there isn’t a school bell at the end of lessons as it gives more authority for teachers over their lessons.
 Also, it creates a more tranquil environment at the end of lessons.
-However, we do have a fire alarm bell for emergencies.
+However, we do have a alarm bell which is sounded in an emergency

 Rules for mobile phones are that you can use them at break and lunch in the canteen and outside but you cannot use or have them out in lessons or the corridors.